-Enjoying a noise rating of 68 dBA (less noisy than a normal conversation), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 68 dBA (less noisy than background music), the generator features a simple traditional pull-start mechanism, but also a simple and elegant electric starter (battery included).

-As for its running time, the DF7500E, along with its 7 gallons fuel capacity, can run for around 10 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.7 GPH).
-If propane is used, it can operate for around 5.3 hours (on a 20 lbs tank - propane consumption around 0.89 GPH).
+Regarding its running time, the DF7500E, with a 7 gallons fuel capacity can operate for around 10 hours at 50% load with a full tank of gasoline (fuel consumption around 0.7 GPH).
+When using propane, it can run for around 5.3 hours (on a 20 lbs tank - propane consumption around 0.89 GPH).

-Even if this Powermate generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
+This Powermate generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+However, it is still not quite RV ready.
 Besides, because the DF7500E is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

-The design of the Powermate DF7500E is a typical, open frame, with the dimensions of L31.1 x W27.5 x H24.8 in, offering support and stability and enabling the possibility of raising it above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The dimensions of the Powermate DF7500E, which are L31.1 x W27.5 x H24.8 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The device has been designed for tough environments and demanding outdoor use.

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Powermate DF7500E's package also includes these accessories: funnel, tool kit, propane hose and oil.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Powermate DF7500E also is packed along with the following accessories: funnel, tool kit, propane hose and oil.